filamentphp/filamentphp.com/content/plugins/filament-minimal-theme.md

 Want your Filament applications to look more streamlined?
 The official Filament Minimal Theme features a clean design with less rounding, a lighter background and redesigned UI components.
 No need to hire a designer to make your projects look different from the default Filament style.
 Simply install our Composer package and you're good to go.
 Perfect for corporate software.

 > This theme covers all Filament packages and can be used standalone.
-You may choose a license for a single project or unlimited projects, both including free updates.
+You may choose a license for a single project (3 activations) or unlimited projects, both including free updates.

 ## Installation

 ### Requirements

-Filament Minimal Theme alpha requires the latest version of Filament v3, as it depends on new APIs added to Filament's core.
+This plugin requires the latest version of Filament v3, as it depends on new APIs added to Filament's core.

-> This plugin is currently in alpha, which means it's not yet ready for use in production environments.

 ### Installation